 Treat your skin gently.
 Overwashing and harshly exfoliating can damage your skin barrier and aggravate your complexion.

 Don’t go crazy with products and stick to ones that work for you.
-In a world of endless skincare products and promises of youthful, glowing complexions, it’s easy to go overboard quickly.
-However, that’s a surefire way to get irritated, stressed skin, leading to breakouts, irritation, and dryness.
+In a world of endless skincare products, it’s easy to go overboard quickly.
+However, that’s a surefire way to get irritated, stressed skin.
 You only need a few products in your corner that really work.

 More expensive doesn’t mean more effective.
 You don’t have to break the bank to create an effective skincare routine.
 Look for simple products backed by science, and be wary of product claims that seem too good to be true.
 Always do your research.